greg-js/arch-wiki-md-repo/wiki/_content/Stress Test.md

 **Note:** The AUR linpack package runs only on Intel CPUs.

-Linpack makes use of the BLAS (Basic Linear Algebra Subprograms) libraries for performing basic vector and matrix operations. and is an excellent way to stress CPUs for stability. [linpack](https://aur.archlinux.org/packages/linpack/)<sup><small>AUR</small></sup> is available from the AUR.
+Linpack makes use of the BLAS (Basic Linear Algebra Subprograms) libraries for performing basic vector and matrix operations. and is an excellent way to stress CPUs for stability. [linpack](https://aur.archlinux.org/packages/linpack/) is available from the AUR.
 After installation, users should adjust `/etc/linpack.conf` according to the amount of memory on the target system.

 ### Systester (AKA SuperPi for Windows)

-[Systester](https://aur.archlinux.org/packages/Systester/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/systester)]</sup> is available in the AUR in both cli and gui version.
+[Systester](https://aur.archlinux.org/packages/Systester/) is available in the AUR in both cli and gui version.
 It tests system stability by calculating up to 128 millions of Pi digits and includes error checking.
 Note that one can select from two different calculation algorithms: Quadratic Convergence of Borwein and Gauss-Legendre.
 The latter being the same method that the popular SuperPi for Windows uses.

 A cli example using 8 threads is given: